ragmarotta/service-catalog/README.md

 ## Licença

-Este projeto está licenciado sob a Licença MIT.
+Este projeto está licenciado sob a Licença Apache 2.0.